ceejayc7/discord-livestream-notifier/README.md

 $ npm install
 ```

-Edit `src/db.json` to include the streams to be watching
+Add `src/db.json` to include the streams to be watching
 ```js
 {
     "SERVER_ONE_NAME":{